Skip to main contentScroll Top

 Its expansion

-Po khun Bangklanghao, then governor of Sukhothai, declared his independence and then became king under the name of Sri-Indrathit, by founding his new kingdom in 1238.
-His son, the heir, succeeded him on his death in 1257, but it was mainly under the influence of Ramkhamhaeng, his brother who took up the torch after the latter's death, that the kingdom would experience its true development.
+Po Khun Bangklanghao, then governor of Sukhothai, declared his independence and became king under the name Sri-Indrathit, founding his new kingdom in 1238.
+His heir son succeeded him upon his death in 1257, but it was primarily under the influence of Ramkhamhaeng, his brother who took over the reins upon the latter's death, that the kingdom experienced its true growth.

 Crowned in 1279, Ramkhamhaeng would conquer the neighboring regions, nibbling away at the kingdom of Lavo, and taking advantage of the fall of the kingdom of Pagan (in present-day Burma).
 His kingdom would spread to the north of the current regions corresponding to Phrae and as far as Luang Prabang (in Laos), in the south, taking control of the Kra isthmus, an important strategic area for maritime trade and subjugating the kingdom of Sri Thamnakorn (present-day city of Nakhon Si Thammarat).